chrisant996/clink/docs/clink.md

 #### Functions As Argument Options

 Argument options are not limited solely to strings.
-Clink also accepts functions too so more context aware argument options can be used.
+Clink also accepts functions too so more context-aware argument options can be used.

 The function is called each time matches are generated for the argument position.